Home

 Bathtub

 While faucet handles have a better chance of having been cleaned, doorknobs and cabinet handles are often neglected areas in hotel rooms.
 Just like television remotes, many hands have touched these objects and a room attendant's cleaning routine doesn’t require sanitizing these surfaces.
-Magellan's has a convenient Hotel Sanitation Kit that puts everything you need to sanitize your hotel room into a conveniently small travel size.
-I think it's a shame that guests may have to sanitize their own hotel rooms, but I'd rather have a clean room even if I have to do the sanitizing.

 2. Remove the bedspread.
 Do not believe for one moment that even the five star hotels wash bedspreads between guests.
 I always turn the bedspread down and never even sit on it.
 When you start to think of all the things and body parts that get placed on bedspreads then you won’t want to sit or lay on them either.
 I turn down my bed and sit on the sheets which have to be cleaned between guests).
 I recently stayed at a Hampton Inns & Suites in Garden Grove during an extended visit to Disneyland and loved that the linens and duvet are washed fresh for every guest.
 It makes me want to choose Hampton Inns over other hotels when it's an option.
-I got a great rate on the hotel room through Rovia Travel.
+I got a great rate on the hotel room through Expedia.com.

 Also, bedbugs are a clear and present danger in hotels.
 Bedbugregistry.com lists U.S. hotels with bedbug reports and the brands on the list will surprise you.
 Bed bugs can be a problem in even the nicest hotels and resorts.
 You can protect yourself by spraying hotel beds and dressers with this highly effective, all-natural Bed Bug Spray.
 Made from organic clove and peppermint oils, it kills bed bugs on contact, preventing them from creeping into your clothes and traveling back with you to infest your home.
 The non-staining formula is child and pet-safe, chemical-free, has a pleasant scent, and is effective on active bed bugs, as well as eggs and larva.

 Finally, those hotel sheets may look clean, but you're wise to be wary.
 My mom and I once stayed in a hotel in the Hamptons where we could feel sand in the sheets, so your best bet?
 Pack a soft, luxurious DreamSack in your suitcase that stuffs into its own small pouch.
 It's made of 100% silk and keeps you cool and dry in the summer and warm when the temperature drops.
 DreamSack has a built-in pocket for a pillow, and a side opening that closes with tab fasteners.
+Check out Magellan's Web Specials

 3. Never use the glassware in a hotel room.
 A lid or cover on top of mugs or glassware does not mean these items are clean or have been cleaned properly.
 Unless your cups or mugs come in sealed plastic-wrapped containers, do not use them.
 I will pick up plastic or paper cups from the hotel lobby to use in the room.
 Many nice hotels offer water or tea in the lobby so plastic cups are easily available or if you’re staying at one of the many hotels that include breakfast, then I’ll get paper coffee cups there.
 You really need to watch this video and you will understand what I’m talking about.